3 reasons why job interviewers may be ghosting you

 According to Business Insider, an estimated 95% of all Insider Inc. editorial applicants sent a thank-you note following their interview.
 Although some people feel this practice is outdated, others feel it is a good way to indicate that you are still interested in the position following your interview.

-2. The position has changed or fallen through – some applicants report waiting up to six weeks between their first and second interview, with 60% of candidates quitting the process as it takes too long.
-It’s unsurprising that many assume after a week of radio silence that they won’t be hearing from the potential employer again.
+2. The position has changed or fallen through – some applicants report waiting up to six weeks between their first and second interviews, with 60% of candidates quitting the process as it takes too long.
+It’s unsurprising that after a week of radio silence, many assume they won’t be hearing from the potential employer again.

 If a company is hiring, they are often looking to do one of two things: replace an existing position, or fill a need that they did not previously have.
 During the course of the application process, potential employers may discover additional qualifications, duties, or experience that would benefit the role.
 In some cases, this can lead to them starting the process all over again with a tweaked job posting, new title, and updated requirements.
 It can be frustrating, but it can be better for you in the long run if they realise their needs have changed before the process can continue any further.

-Companies may hold off on contacting you one way or the other in case their first choice in candidate turns down their offer, accepts another position, or just doesn’t work out.
-If the first choice candidate is successful, some recruiters may feel awkward about getting back in contact to let you know after time has passed.
+Companies may hold off on contacting you one way or the other in case their first-choice candidate turns down their offer, accepts another position, or it simply doesn’t work out.
+If the first-choice candidate is successful, some recruiters may feel awkward about getting back in contact to let you know after time has passed.

 What can I do to get past interview ghosting?